Will Storm’s ‘Big Three’ return in 2022? Here’s a look at the most pressing offseason roster questions for Seattle.

 Storm tenure: 18th season

-2021 stats: 10 ppg., 2.6 rpg., 5.3 apg., 43.1% FG, 41.9% 3FG
+2021 stats: 10 ppg, 2.6 rpg, 5.3 apg, 43.1% FG, 41.9% 3FG

 Note: The oldest player in the WNBA who turns 41 next month isn’t showing any signs of slowing down.
 Bird averaged more points, assists and minutes while committing fewer turnovers per game this year than last year season.
 At this stage in her career, Bird and the Storm mutually benefit if she continues to sign a one-year deal like she did in 2021.

-Note: Editor’s note: During a three-part series, we’re examining the Storm.
-On Tuesday, we took a look at what went wrong.
-On Wednesday, we looked at what went right.
-And today, we explore what’s ahead for Seattle.